liballeg/allegro5/README_android.txt

 Android
 =======

-This port should support Android 3.1 (Honeycomb) and above.
+This port should support Android 3.1 (Honeycomb, API level 13) and above.

 Dependencies